Hypfer/Valetudo/docs/_pages/general/rooting-essentials.md

 ## General high-level notes on rooting

-Because understanding what you're doing and why you're doing it is desirable in a world full over overly complex black boxes that almost no one even bothers to understand (e.g. k8s), here's a short overview on how vacuum robot rooting works.
+Because understanding what you're doing and why you're doing it is desirable in a world full of overly complex black boxes that almost no one even bothers to understand (e.g. k8s), here's a short overview on how vacuum robot rooting works.

 While the exact procedures vary greatly based on the device in question, the general ideas behind the different rooting methods is always the same.